-MARNING!
+WARNING!
 Source power must be removed from the product prior to performing any servicing.

-After servicing this product, ensure that all safety checks are made by a qualified service person.
-When replacement parts are required, ensure that the parts are specified by InstruTech.
-Substitutions of nonqualified parts may result in fire, electric shock or other hazards.
+Prior to installing the CVG101, ensure that all safety checks are made by a qualified service person.
+When a replacement gauge is required, ensure that the gauge is specified by InstruTech.
+Substitutions of non-qualified parts may result in fire, electric shock or other hazards.
 Use of unauthorized parts or modifications made to this product will void the warranty.